NLeSC/python-template/{{cookiecutter.project_slug}}/README.rst

 NOTICE
 ------

-* List of licenses of the project and dependencies
+* List of attributions of this project and Apache-license dependencies
 * `Relevant section in the guide <https://guide.esciencecenter.nl/best_practices/licensing.html#notice>`_

 Installation